-Where should you stay?
-With towns situated all along the trail, there are many hotels, inns and hostels to choose from with most visitors staying in Pleasant Bay, Baddeck, Ingonish or Chéticamp.
-However, one of the best ways to enjoy the scenery is to stay outdoors, and hunker down in one of the campgrounds in Cape Breton Highlands National Park.
+With towns situated all along the trail, there are many places to stay on the Cabot Trail including hotels, inns and hostels in Pleasant Bay, Baddeck, Ingonish or Chéticamp.
+However, one of the best ways to enjoy the scenery is to stay outdoors, and do some Cabot Trail camping in Cape Breton Highlands National Park.

 No gear?
 No problem!
 Parks Canada has equipped campsites in both Ingonish and Chéticamp, along with oTENTiks which are sort of like Canadian glamping.
 The canvas structures have a table and chairs, heater, fire pit, power and enough bunk beds to sleep six to eight people.

-How long does it take to drive the Cabot Trail?
+How long does it take to do the Cabot Trail drive?
 As the route is only 300 kilometres, it’s possible to drive the whole trail in about five hours.
 But what’s the fun in that?
 The best part about the Cabot Trail is getting out of the car to enjoy the lookout points, hike to waterfalls or relax at the beach, so try to budget at least three nights for the journey.